p4r1ch4y/smart_city_os/project_plan.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" style="height:64px;margin-right:32px"/>

 ## Part 1: Strategic Analysis of the Project Requirements

+**Economic Model Update:**
+To ensure the platform is economically viable, sensor data is now aggregated off-chain and only compiled summaries are pushed to the blockchain at regular intervals.
+This minimizes transaction costs and network congestion.
+Blockchain is used for contract metadata and periodic summaries, while raw sensor data is stored and analyzed off-chain for analytics and dashboard visualization.

 The Smart City Management Platform, as detailed in the project description, represents a sophisticated opportunity to build an integrated system that aligns perfectly with your background in software engineering, AI, web3, and electrical engineering.
 Below, I break it down strategically, highlighting how it positions you to demonstrate systems thinking, innovation, and real-world problem-solving.[^1_1]